How We Get a Child to Eat Protein

 How do we solve this problem?

 - If tolerant to nuts, make almond milk (store-bought milk can strip the gut, and when recovering the gut, homemade is best and simple to make).

 - Buy or make coconut milk (Replacement is critical for success and this child drinks 4 cups of milk/day).

-- In my book, I share a simple and effective way to make a coconut yogurt, this will help the gut flora.
+- In my book, I share a simple and effective way to make coconut yogurt, this will help the gut flora.

 - Talk to the child; children are super smart.
 Explain how important protein is to grow the body strong.

-- Tell the child there will be a lot of sampling to find the favorite sources of protein and that variety is critical to capture all the goodness – start by picking 3 favorite proteins.
+- Tell the child there will be a lot of sampling to find the favorite sources of protein and that variety is critical to capture all the goodness – start by picking 3 preferred proteins.

 - If mom doesn’t cook much, then try different proteins prepared from wholesome sources and find several proteins the child likes.

 - Have a sampling party with balloons and music, try different foods to taste -the atmosphere is essential.

 - Seasoning is HUGE!
 Curry Chicken tastes utterly different from rosemary lime chicken.

 - Encourage the mom to be strong – it’s like the dentist.
 If a child needs a dental cleaning or tooth repair, we do it even if the child doesn’t want to.
 The same should apply to the food we consume.
 It is important to eat the right foods and do what’s right for our children’s health.

 - Remember to prepare foods in different ways to discover tastes, e.g., eggs boiled, scrambled, frittata, or fried.
 Chicken is great grilled, roasted in crockpot, boiled in soup, etc… Food tastes very different when prepared differently, so experiment and have fun discovering together.

 - No Sunburn Watermelon Shake - June 11, 2022

 - Foster Care is Not What You Think - January 9, 2021